 If you absolutely need to have a sit down lunch in the area there are good value Spanish lunch menus at El Guindilla Barceloneta – not to mention cheap beer for the area.

-If you’re looking for tranquility this isn’t your spot – check out my list of Barcelona’s best beaches for an alternative.
+It’s the reason most people come to Barceloneta in the first place.
+Let me warn you though that if you’re looking for tranquility this isn’t your spot – check out my list of Barcelona’s best beaches for a quieter alternative.

 Barceloneta is the tourist beach.
-It’s very simple: everybody and their cousin goes to take a quick summer dip.
+Everybody and their cousin goes to take a quick summer dip.
 If you’re looking to meet people and get in a party mood this is your beach.

 The beachside promenade extending from the famous sail-shaped Hotel Vela all the way to the two towers and casino is a cluster of joggers, rollerbladers, rickshaws, promoters, and anybody looking to be seen with their new beach body.